 Please note that if an Applicant intends to use its NMTC Allocation to engage in the provision of FCOS as its sole line of business, and not in the purchase or origination of loans or Equity Investments, it does not need to complete Tables B1-B4.

+TIP: Tables B1-B3 will stay hidden in AMIS unless you select a “yes” response for the related sub- question for Q. 19 (ex. track record of directly providing or otherwise facilitating loans or Equity investments to Real Estate and Operating Businesses (excluding Restricted NMTC Business Activities), loans or Equity investments to CDEs, etc.).

 Complete Tables B1-B3, as applicable, based on the Applicant’s selections in Question 13.